Broken Furnace – 10 Essential Tips to Keep in Mind

-On high-efficiency furnaces and particularly in cities with cold winters (such as Edmonton), one of the common reasons for furnace failure is ice buildup in the air intake on the outside of the house.
+On high-efficiency furnaces and particularly in cities with cold winters (such as Edmonton), a common reason for furnace failure is ice buildup in the air intake or exhaust of a furnace on the outside of the house.

-Check there isn’t a buildup of ice on the air intake preventing proper airflow.
+Check that there isn’t a buildup of ice on the air intake or exhaust preventing proper airflow.

-6. Double check that the condensate trap isn’t clogged
+6. Check that the condensate trap isn’t clogged

 Furthermore, another frequent issue with high-efficiency furnaces is the tremendous amount of moisture and condensate produced, which must be collected in a “trap” and drained out of the furnace.